 - Ensure heat shields are in place to keep engine bay as cool as possible.

-- Keep an extra one in the trunk, or a module if you can do a field repair which will require solder.
+- Keep an extra one in the trunk, or a module if you can do a field repair.

 Will following these steps guarantee long life of the TSP distributor?… who knows, but I will bet that following these steps will give them a longer life than not.